ameliarw/Chem-308/ftrans.md

 ### Fourier Transforms Introduction
-Fourier transforms are the link between position space and momentum space and allow for the movement from one space to another.
-We've introduced a similar concept with the change of basis topic.

 In the video:
 There are two graphs present.
 One graph is the time evolution of a wavepacket in the position space, and the other graph is the time evolution of a wavepacket in the momentum space.
 The plane in the middle is at x = 0 and k = 0.